Liggett Hall: Description

 Liggett Hall measures 1023 ft long, oriented on a northwest-southeast axis, and contains two 225 ft wings protruding southwestward on each side.
 The overall shape is an elongated "U" that surrounds a courtyard on the southeast.
 A sally port runs northeast-southwest through the center of the building.
 The sally port contains brick and stone voussoirs, and a cornerstone inscribed with the text "Erected by the Quartermaster Corps, 1929."
 The facade is red brick laid in common bond.

 The sections of Liggett Hall are variously 3, 4, and 4 1/2 stories tall.
 The central section is the tallest, at 4 1/2 stories, and contains a steeply-sloped slate gable roof with a cupola atop it.
 There are also cupolas atop the slate gable roofs of the four corner pavilions, which are three stories high.
 The northeast facade has small porticos that provide entry to each section of the building; these porticos have pediments that are supported by Tuscan columns and intersect the gable roofs.
 The southwest facade has two-story galleries (now partially enclosed).

 Influence

 Influenced by the regimental barracks of France that the U.S. Army used in World War I, the barracks was the first of three large barracks complexes constructed between the world wars by the army to house an entire regiment.
-The two others were "The Cuartels," larger than Liggett Hall and built between 1930 and 1939 at Fort Moore, Georgia; and "The Castle," a 1,285-man barracks at McChord Army Airbase constructed in 1940.
+The two others were "The Cuartels," larger than Liggett Hall and built between 1930 and 1939 at Fort Benning, Georgia; and "The Castle," a 1,285-man barracks at McChord Army Airbase constructed in 1940.